smolla-cps/deep-learning-portfolio/14. Generative Deep Learning/README.md

 A GPU is useful for the GAN and diffusion notebooks, although the models are intentionally kept small enough to remain educational and manageable.

 For quick verification, reduce the number of epochs.
-For final portfolio results, increase training and save representative outputs.
+For final results, increase training and save representative outputs.

 ## Skills Demonstrated